-Permanent Concrete Rail Traffic Barrier Repair
+Item 777 Permanent Concrete Traffic Barrier Repair

-Repair or replace damaged permanent concrete bridge railtraffic barrier as shown on the plans and as directed.
+Repair or replace damaged permanent concrete traffic barrier as shown on the plans and as directed.

-Provide materials conforming to the pertinent requirements of n accordance with the following Items, except as shown on the plans:
+Provide materials in accordance with the following Items, except as shown on the plans.

 - Item 427 "Surface Finishes for Concrete"

-- Item 429, "Concrete Structure Repair,"
+- Item 429, "Concrete Structure Repair"

-- Item 450, "Railing," and

-- Item 776, "Metal Rail Repair."

 - Item 514, "Permanent Concrete Traffic Barrier"

-Submit information enregarding pre-packaged repair materials, epoxy anchorage systems, and concrete mix design a minimum of at least 10 calendar days before beginning work.
+Submit information regarding pre-packaged repair materials, epoxy anchorage systems, and concrete mix design at least 10 calendar days before beginning work.

-Provide equipment in accordance with Item 429, "Concrete Structure Repair."
+Provide equipment in accordance with Item 429.

-Obtain approval for all materials and work methods a minimum of at least 10 calendar days before beginning work.
+Obtain approval for all materials and work methods at least 10 calendar days before beginning work.

-Repair or replace damaged permanent concrete railtraffic barrier as shown on the plans.
-Perform the work in accordance with Item 429, "Concrete Structure Repair," and Item 450, "Railing," 514, as directed.
+Repair or replace damaged permanent concrete traffic barrier as shown on the plans.
+Perform the work in accordance with Item 429 and Item 514, as directed.